tymyrddin/red-app/source/docs/pal/dom.md

 ![DOM-based](../../_static/images/dom-based1.png)

 3. **Store** the exploit in the exploit server and **Deliver it to the victim**.

+### DOM XSS using web messages and a JavaScript URL

 ### DOM XSS using web messages and JSON.parse